Healthdirect Free Australian health advice you can count on.

 What is peripheral neuropathy?

-Peripheral neuropathy is when there is damage to the peripheral nerves.
-These are the nerves away from the centre of your body, such as those in the hands and feet.
+Peripheral neuropathy is when there is damage to your peripheral nerves.
+Peripheral nerves refer to all the nerves in the body that are outside the brain and spinal cord.

 There are 3 types of nerves: